curveball/aws-lambda/README.md

     npm install @curveball/aws-lambda

-Or if you're using TypeScript.
+If you're using typescript, you will also want the types package for `aws-lambda`:

-    npm install @curveball/aws-lambda @types/aws-lambda
+    npm install -D @types/aws-lambda

 Getting started